Dumile Feni: Career

 Feni's work often tied to the period of Apartheid in South Africa.
 He lived in self-imposed exile from 1968 to 1991 based between London, Los Angeles and New York.

 He moved to the United States in 1978.
 He was an artist in residence at the Institute of African Humanities in Los Angeles, at the University of California.

 According to Dr Amitabh Mitra: "The common man in present day South Africa is largely unaware of Dumile Feni's work and the Contemporary South African Art movement touts him as a 'Goya of Townships'.
 Dumile Feni represented much more than that."

+In 2026, Feni's Apartheid-era pencil and charcoal mural African Guernica, described by The Guardian as an "unnerving juxtaposition of man and beast, light and dark, and innocence and cruelty", was exhibited at Madrid's Museo Nacional Centro de Arte Reina Sofía alongside its namesake, the first time it had been displayed outside of South Africa.

 Documentary

 In 2010, a documentary called Zwelidumile was released.
 It was created by South African filmmaker Ramadan Suleman.

 Personal life

 Feni's first name, Zwelidumile, means "a person known all over the country."

+Feni died in New York on 16 October 1991.

 Feni has a daughter named Marriam Diale.